Service specification referenceΒΆ

 Both MIN_INSTANCES and MAX_INSTANCES are set to 2.
 Therefore, Snowflake will run two instances of the service.

-If you don’t explicitly include resource requirements in your application specification, Snowflake decides whether to run these instances on the same node or different nodes in the compute pool.
+• If your service does not explicitly include resource requirements in your application specification, Snowflake decides whether to run these instances on the same node or different nodes in the compute pool.

-• You do include resource requirements and request 10 GB of memory for the container:
+• You do include resource requirements in the service specification and request 10 GB of memory for the container:

 - name: resource-test